Magento 1 End of Life 2020: What does this mean for retailers?

 With all of this in mind, unsurprisingly many merchants will be thinking of migrating to Magento 2.
 Whilst Magento’s announcement makes it clear that you don’t need to make this happen immediately, remember that embarking on a major replatforming project takes time, and consumes resource, as business needs are identified.
 Now is definitely a good time to start the conversation, and the team at Space 48 are ready and willing to help merchants along what will undoubtedly be a challenging, yet ultimately rewarding, journey.

 - Consider upgrading to Magento 1.9 if you haven’t already.

 - Prepare for PHP upgrade before the end of the year.

 - Create a plan for when a new website would need to be live prior to June 2020 and work back from that to know when you should get started.
 Add plenty of buffer!

 - When it’s time to review the platform, read our guide.

-If you’d like advice focused on your business and your needs, you can arrange a free consultation here or call us on 0161 710 3740.
+If you’d like advice focused on your business and your needs, you can get in touch here or call us on 0161 710 3740.